-The Sustainable Urban Drainage ("SUDS") pond located between South Commercial Street and the Development Opportunity at Site 17 is now fully operational.
+The drainage ("SUDS") pond located between South Commercial Street and the Development Opportunity at Site 17 became operational in 2017.
 This pond is designed to accommodate the road and development surface water during periods of high rainfall and discharge via an existing storm water outfall.

-A surface water drainage system for the areas around the new Slessor Gardens and V&A Museum of Design has also been completed. this large below-ground storage tank next to the River Tay collects and holds surface water when tidal levels are too high to permit the water to discharge naturally into the river.
+A surface water drainage system for the areas around the new Slessor Gardens and V&A Museum of Design was completed in 2010. this large below-ground storage tank next to the River Tay collects and holds surface water when tidal levels are too high to permit the water to discharge naturally into the river.

 Central Waterfront Drainage Holding Tank Construction: